 The neurodevelopmental team of physical therapists consists of highly skilled licensed healthcare professionals with unique training in the growing child.
-We are experienced treating infants to 21 year olds with a wide range of impairments.
+We are experienced treating infants, children, teens and young adults with a wide range of impairments.

 Our knowledgeable team utilizes evidence-based practice treatment approaches to create an individualized treatment plan for your child.
 Many of our physical therapists have obtained specialized training and certifications to better serve our patients: